 Although we have identified general criteria and guidelines for evaluating prospective /target businesses, it is possible that a target business with which we enter into our initial business combination will not have all of these positive attributes.
 If we complete our initial business combination with a target that does not meet some or all of these guidelines, such combination may not be as successful as a combination with a business that does meet all of our general criteria and guidelines.
 In addition, if we announce a prospective business combination with a target that does not meet our general criteria and guidelines, a greater number of stockholders may exercise their redemption rights, which may make it difficult for us to meet any closing condition with a target business that requires us to have a minimum net worth or a certain amount of cash.
-In addition, if stockholder approval of the transaction is required by law, or we decide to obtain stockholder approval for business or other legal reasons, it may be more difficult for us to attain stockholder approval of our initial business combination if the target business does not meet our general criteria and guidelines.
+In addition, if stockholder approval of the transaction is required by law, or we decide to obtain stockholder approval for business combination if the target business does not meet our general criteria and guidelines.
+If we are unable to complete our initial business combination if the target business does not meet our general criteria and guidelines.
+If we are unable to complete our initial business combination if the target business does not meet our general criteria and guidelines.
+If we are unable to complete our initial business combination if the target business does not meet our general criteria and guidelines.
 If we are unable to complete our initial business combination, our public stockholders may only receive their pro rata portion of the funds in the trust account that are available for distribution to public stockholders, and our warrants will expire worthless.